jrieke/fastapi-csv/README.md

 ### 1. From the command line

 There's a simple CSV file in this repo for testing ([people.csv](people.csv)).
-You can start an API for it by running one of:
+To start an API for it, run one of:

 ```bash
 # from file